 - The end credits for Episode 10 has a minor one to the Hatedom that claims that Teen Titans Go! has ruined their childhood by pointing out that the Teen Titans is on home media.

-- Ironically enough, Episode 10 also has one toward the Hatedom of Twilight when Alucard points out that hating a vampire series aimed at "horny teenage girls" was "stupid then" and "stupid now."
+- Ironically enough, Episode 10 also has one toward the Hatedom of Twilight when Alucard points out that "getting angry about books aimed at horny teenage girls was ridiculous then, and it's ridiculous now."
 Doubles as a Self-Deprecation, considering the first scene of the first episode.

 - A good-natured one in Episode 10 towards reaction videos.
 When Integra tells a group of students they need to bully Penwood Jr. Jr. less, he adds that he doesn't want to be a warrior, he just wants to make reaction videos.
 So Integra tells them to bully him more.